RateCity.com.au

 Failure to maintain the property

-Home insurance policies often require homeowners to maintain their properties in good condition.
+Home insurance policies often require homeowners to maintain their properties so they stay in good condition.
 Neglecting regular maintenance, such as fixing leaks, repairing structural damage, or keeping the property secure, may lead to claim denials.
 Insurers expect homeowners to take reasonable precautions to prevent damage and protect their property.

 Policy exclusions